rei/rei-cedar-docs/docs/components/image/README.md

   - Each individual clickable area should have an `alt` attribute that describes the purpose or destination of the link

 ## Responsiveness
-TODO: can use native CSS for responsive image size and lazy loading
 - Ability to control image display at small, medium, and large breakpoints
 - Lazy loading of images is provided
+- The `srcet` and `sizes` attributes can be used to control which image loads at which screeen size

 ## Resources